xieyuheng/inner/src/note/computer-science/database/seven-databases.md

   a set of rows
   a set of typed records
   a subset of the set of all records of a certain record-type
+  - nominal typing, because the name of the table can be viewed as tag.

 ## Day 1: Relations, CRUD, and Joins